SeedFactory (SeedFactory v0.8.0)

 context = exec(context, :create_user, name: "John Doe")

-If you're not interested in explicit providing of parameters to commands, then you can use produce/2 function to produce requested entities with automatic execution of all dependent commands:
+If you're not interested in explicitly providing parameters to commands, you can use produce/2 to produce requested entities with automatic execution of all dependent commands:

 context = produce(context, :user)